410g0n3/monitor_asn/README.md

 # Monitor AS
 This project is a simple script in bash designed to monitor the prefixes announced by an ASN, using the RIPE database and its collectors.

+It's simple, basic, and it works.
+Nothing more.

 It is currently set up to notify changes via Telegram bot, but feel free to modify it to suit your alert system.